Fit education — Elila USA

 "The band has to stay where you put it.
 If a fold is pushing it up, it's not anchored — and an unanchored band isn't supporting anything."

-When forced to a shallower wing — compensate
+When the right style has a shallower wing — consider compensating

-Hook position — ensure the band is on the correct hook to maintain tension without overworking the remaining wing depth
+Hook position — ensure the band is on the correct hook to maintain tension without overworking the remaining wing height

 Body geometry — part two